DSSA-Stockton-University/lectures-data-gathering-and-warehousing/lectures_data_warehousing/wk_07_distributed_systems.md

 Systems can continually measure response times and their variability (jitter), and automatically adjust timeouts according to the observed response time distribution.

-Synchronous vs ashynchronous networks
+Synchronous vs asynchronous networks
-A telephone network estabilishes a circuit, we say is synchronous even as the data passes through several routers as it does not suffer from queing.
+A telephone network establishes a circuit, we say is synchronous even as the data passes through several routers as it does not suffer from queuing.
 The maximum end-to-end latency of the network is fixed (bounded delay).

 A circuit is a fixed amount of reserved bandwidth which nobody else can use while the circuit is established, whereas packets of a TCP connection opportunistically use whatever network bandwidth is available.

 Using circuits for bursty data transfers wastes network capacity and makes transfer unnecessary slow.
-By contrast, TCP dinamycally adapts the rate of data transfer to the available network capacity.
+By contrast, TCP dynamically adapts the rate of data transfer to the available network capacity.

 We have to assume that network congestion, queueing, and unbounded delays will happen.
 Consequently, there's no "correct" value for timeouts, they need to be determined experimentally.

 Unreliable clocks
 The time when a message is received is always later than the time when it is sent, we don't know how much later due to network delays.
 This makes difficult to determine the order of which things happened when multiple machines are involved.

 Each machine on the network has its own clock, slightly faster or slower than the other machines.
-It is possible to synchronise clocks with Network Time Protocol (NTP).
+It is possible to sycnchronize clocks with Network Time Protocol (NTP).

 Time-of-day clocks.
 Return the current date and time according to some calendar (wall-clock time).
 If the local clock is toof ar ahead of the NTP server, it may be forcibly reset and appear to jump back to a previous point in time.
 This makes it is unsuitable for measuring elapsed time.
 Monotonic clocks.
 Peg: System.nanoTime().
 They are guaranteed to always move forward.
 The difference between clock reads can tell you how much time elapsed beween two checks.
 The absolute value of the clock is meaningless.
 NTP allows the clock rate to be speeded up or slowed down by up to 0.05%, but NTP cannot cause the monotonic clock to jump forward or backward.
 In a distributed system, using a monotonic clock for measuring elapsed time (peg: timeouts), is usually fine.